meteor/meteor/content/index.md

 <h3 id="contributing">Contributing</h3>

 Ongoing Meteor Guide development takes place **in the open** [on GitHub](https://github.com/meteor/guide).
-We encourage pull requests and issues to discuss problems with and changes that could be made to the content.
+We encourage pull requests and issues to discuss problems with any changes that could be made to the content.
 We hope that keeping our process open and honest will make it clear what we plan to include in the guide and what changes will be coming in future Meteor versions.

 <h3 id="goals">Goals of the project</h3>